snowplow/snowplow-flutter-tracker/doc/06-anonymous-tracking.md

 Anonymous tracking is a tracker feature that enables anonymising various user and session identifiers to support user privacy in case consent for tracking the identifiers is not given.

-On mobile, the affected user and session identifiers are stored in two context entities: [Session](http://iglucentral.com/schemas/com.snowplowanalytics.snowplow/client_session/jsonschema/1-0-2) and [Platform context](http://iglucentral.com/schemas/com.snowplowanalytics.snowplow/mobile_context/jsonschema/1-0-2).
-The Session context entity contains user and session identifiers, while the Platform context entity contains user identifiers.

-On web, the affected user and session identifiers are stored in the cookies.

 Concretely, the following user and session identifiers can be anonymised:

-* Mobile client-side user identifiers: the `userId` in Session context entity and the IDFA identifiers (`appleIdfa` and `appleIdfv`, and their Android equivalents) in the Platform context entity.
+* Mobile client-side identifiers: the `userId` and `sessionId` in the [Session](http://iglucentral.com/schemas/com.snowplowanalytics.snowplow/client_session/jsonschema/1-0-2) context entity, and the IDFA identifiers (`appleIdfa` and `appleIdfv` for iOS, `androidIdfa` for Android) in the [Platform](http://iglucentral.com/schemas/com.snowplowanalytics.snowplow/mobile_context/jsonschema/1-0-2) context entity.
-* Mobile client-side session identifiers: `sessionId` in Session context entity.
-* Web client-side user identifiers: the `domain_userid` in the sp_id cookie.
-* Web client-side session identifiers: `sessionId` in Session context entity, `domain_sessionid`, and `domain_sessionidx` from the sp_id cookie.
+* Web client-side identifiers: `domain_userid`, `domain_sessionid`, and `domain_sessionidx` in the event, which are also added to the Session entity as `userId`,`sessionId`, and `sessionIndex`.
-* Server-side user identifiers: `network_userid` and `user_ipaddress` event properties.
+* Server-side identifiers: `network_userid` and `user_ipaddress` event properties.

 There are several levels to the anonymisation depending on which of the three categories are affected:

 ## 1. Full client-side anonymisation

 In this case, we want to anonymise both the client-side user identifiers as well as the client-side session identifiers.

-On mobile, setting `userAnonymisation` affects properties in the Session and Platform entities.
-If neither is present, it has no effect.
-In the Platform context entity, the IDFA identifiers are anonymised.
 Here the Session entity is not configured: no session information will be tracked at all.

 ```dart
 const TrackerConfiguration()